Updated: Oct 2, 2022

 So you've finally taken the plunge and signed up for that volunteer position, or perhaps your next big venture is a themed party or event?
 All you know is that you need a costume stat and upon checking your bank account, moths exit with a pouf of dust.

 Relatable, my loves.
 But guess what, you can absolutely do this!

-Pulling off an affordable ensemble can be as easy as checking the pantry or digging through the recycling bin.
+Pulling off an affordable ensemble can be as easy as checking the pantry or even digging through the recycling bin.
 Even then, the necessities are rarely bank-breaking if you know where to begin, so let me start with a few go-to's to consider:

 Time versus money

 It's an honest question, right?
 How much is my time worth versus just buying something pre-made that might be worth the cost?
 If you are in a time crunch, it may be worth it to buy or find pre-made items for your costume.

 An example: Say you need to have a cylindrical hat for your costume.
 You could either use an old coffee can or you can choose to create one from cutting something with a bit of stability such as foam board or starched felt.
 If you already have an empty can, you've saved on time going to the store, buying and then constructing one from raw materials.

 What are your strengths?
 This is the chance to use ALL your skills and strengths and maybe try a few new ones!

 If you are an amazing painter but can't sew worth a darn, it may be worth finding clothing that will work or can be very easily altered at a local thrift or consignment shop.
 Then you can use your painting skills to dye/paint or utilize those strengths for your accessories to showcase those mad skills!

 Think in abstracts